deltastreaminc/dbt-deltastream/README.md

 These models don't contain SQL SELECT statements but define infrastructure components using YAML configuration.
 YAML-only resources can be used to define external system connections such as streams, changelogs, and stores.
 They can be either: managed or unmanaged by dbt DAG.

+#### Should you use managed or unmanaged resources?

+If you plan to be able to recreate all the infrastructure in different environments and/or use graph operators to execute only the creation of specific resources and downstream transformations, you should use managed resources.
+Else, it might be simpler to use unmanaged resources to avoid placeholder files.

 #### Managed